BenJule/docker_los_build/README.md

 This works well on Linux.
-Running this via `boot2docker` (and friends) will result in a very painful performacne hit due to VirtualBox's `vboxsf` shared folder service which works terrible for **very** large file shares like AOSP.
+Running this via `boot2docker` (and friends) will result in a very painful performacne hit due to VirtualBox's `vboxsf` shared folder service which works terrible for **very** large file shares like LOS.
 It might work, but consider yourself warned.
 If you're aware of another way to get around this, send a pull request!